TDAYENI/multinational-retail-data-centralisation771/README.md

 2. **Update Database Credentials:**
     - Update the `cred/pg_admin_creds.yaml` path in main.py script with your PostgreSQL database credentials as well as API keys and headers.
+An example of which can be found in [Configuration](#configuration).

 3. **Run the Main Script:**
     - The `main.py` script is used to create and set up the databases.